isamplesorg/isamples-ansible/README.md

 * `sudo apt install acl/focal` -- the acl package is required for ansible to function properly on the remote host

 ## Configuring a new iSamples host
 The other ansible playbook is used to configure a new iSamples host with all the host dependencies.
-These instructions assume a virtual machine created and running on a local Mac, but there's no reason this ansible playbook couldn't be run on a remote linux server  anywhere.
+These instructions assume a virtual machine created and running on a local Mac, but there's no reason this ansible playbook couldn't be run against a remote linux server anywhere.

 ### A note on templates
 There are files checked into the repository with the `.template` extension.
 These files must be copied to another file in the same location on the filesystem with the `.template` extension omitted, e.g.